MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 #### Chunking and embedding

-Grounding data often contains a large volume of information while the model is able to tokenize only up to a certain amount. _Chunking_ is an important data design strategy because it involves dividing a document into smaller pieces that can be individually processed and indexed, allowing for efficient search and retrieval despite token limitations.
+Grounding data often contains a large volume of information while the model is able to tokenize only up to a certain amount. _Chunking_ is an important data design strategy because it involves dividing a document into smaller pieces that can be individually processed and indexed.
+This strategy allows for efficient search and retrieval despite token limitations.
 Check the maximum number of tokens that your choice of large language model can handle.
 Your chunks shouldn't exceed that limit.

 There are many techniques for implementing chunking.
 For more information, see [Chunking approaches](/azure/architecture/ai-ml/guide/rag/rag-chunking-phase#chunking-approaches).